This television has been discontinued.

-The LG LN5700 LED TV has the same screen as the LN5400, but is equipped with Smart TV features and motion interpolation.
-The viewing angle is great, but the contrast and black level is sub-par.
+The LG LN5700 LED TV has the same screen as the LN5400, but comes equipped with Smart TV features and motion interpolation.
+The viewing angle is great, but the contrast and black levels are sub-par.

 - Great viewing angle for an LED TV.

 - Low contrast.
 The blacks will appear slightly gray in a dimmed room.

 - Average amount of motion blur for an LED.